 - Pass an eye (vision) test.

 - Pass a 25-question written knowledge motorcycle test (scores are good for one (1) year.)

-Once the written knowledge test is successfully completed, you will receive a motorcycle learner permit.
+Once the written knowledge motorcycle test is successfully completed, you will receive a motorcycle learner permit.
 This permit will allow you to operate your car and any size motorcycle.
-When ready, you will need to schedule an appointment at the same driver license office to complete the motorcycle riding skills test (unless you have the ERC or BRC card.)
+When ready, you will need to SCHEDULE a motorcycle skills test appointment at the same Driver License Office to complete the motorcycle driving skills test (unless you have the ERC or BRC card.)
 You will be permitted to bring your own motorcycle to the office with your permit.
-If you successfully complete the riding skills test you will be finished and in 6-8 weeks you will receive your completed license in the mail.
+If you successfully complete the driving skills test you will be finished and in 6-8 weeks you will receive your completed license in the mail.
 The motorcycle must be properly registered and comply with vehicle safety laws.

 For the first two (2) months of the permit you will be restricted to riding a motorcycle with: